-It’s fairly easy to pickup by looking in AHREFS or Webmaster Tools.
-But here’s my tips on how to find Penguin Penalties:
+It’s fairly easy to pick up by looking in AHREFS or Webmaster Tools.
+But here are my tips on how to find Penguin Penalties:

 - Anchor Text – if you check the top 100 anchors in Google Search Console and find lots of targeted anchor text.
 There’s a chance that you will receive Penguin if you haven’t already.
 This isn’t saying that targeted anchor text is bad, but when a single keyword shows up in 25% of all your anchors – then you may have overcooked it.

 - Internal Linking – it goes without saying that because this is such a strong ranking factor, it’s heavily policed.
 Having internal links to your website is GREAT for rankings.
 But just like eating cake, too much is really bad for you.
 This can be viewed in Search Console by looking at your most linked pages.
 Naturally, your homepage should be the most linked page.